 NOTE: Donations to Ewert Technologies are NOT Tax deductible and NO Tax receipt will be issued.

-Coordinate Converter requires the Java plugin to be installed in your brower.
-If you don't have the Java plugin, click on the Get Java logo.
+This Coordinate Converter tools require the Java plugin to be installed in your browser.
+If you don't have the Java plugin click on the Get Java Software logo below.

 - Select a datum (NAD83/WGS84 is most common).